exakat/php-dictionary/dictionary/cohesion.ini.rst

 Cohesion measures how closely related and focused the responsibilities of a single module, class, or function are.
 High cohesion means that a unit has a single, well-defined purpose and all its parts work toward that purpose.
 Low cohesion means it handles many unrelated concerns.

 High cohesion is a desirable property: it makes code easier to understand, test, maintain, and reuse.
-It is the "C" in the SOLID principle of Single Responsibility (SRP), and is the counterpart of low coupling.
+It is the ``C`` in the SOLID principle of Single Responsibility, or SRP, and is the counterpart of low coupling.

-Robert C. Martin's common forms of cohesion, from weakest to strongest:
+``Robert C. Martin``'s common forms of cohesion, from weakest to strongest:

 + Coincidental: parts are grouped arbitrarily, worst case
 + Logical: parts perform similar operations, e.g., a utility class